Ginkgo Bioworks Holdings Inc. (DNA) Shares Up Despite Recent Market Volatility

 DNA’s Market Performance

-DNA’s stock has seen a -0.78% decrease for the week, with a -21.12% drop in the past month and a -27.43% fall in the past quarter.
-The volatility ratio for the week is 10.23%, and the volatility levels for the past 30 days are at 8.95% for Ginkgo Bioworks Holdings Inc. The simple moving average for the last 20 days is -4.98% for DNA stock, with a simple moving average of -46.23% for the last 200 days.
+DNA’s stock has seen a 4.10% increase for the week, with a -13.61% drop in the past month and a -24.40% fall in the past quarter.
+The volatility ratio for the week is 8.65%, and the volatility levels for the past 30 days are at 9.11% for Ginkgo Bioworks Holdings Inc. The simple moving average for the last 20 days is -2.42% for DNA stock, with a simple moving average of -45.47% for the last 200 days.

 Analysts’ Opinion of DNA